splanck/vtop/README.md

 When the ncurses interface exits it writes the current options to `~/.vtoprc`.
-This file stores the refresh interval, sort column, the enabled columns and their order as well as the chosen memory units.
+This file stores the refresh interval, sort column, the enabled columns and their order, the chosen memory units and the active color scheme.
 On the next launch, vtop reads this file to restore the previous settings.
 You can also press `W` at any time to save the configuration manually.